 Remember that just because a product is made in the United States, it doesn’t mean the ingredients were sourced there.
 Something could be made in the U.S. and the ingredients could be coming from China.
 Be aware of the products that you are buying and feeding to your pet.
 Proper nutrition contributes to every aspect of your dog’s health and well-being.
 If you feed him poor quality food, he is going to suffer with poor quality health.

 No matter what sensitivities and allergies your dog may have, there is a healthy and nutritious dog treat on the market that will satisfy his needs.
 Price shouldn’t be the determining factor in which dog treats you buy.
-You’re going to get what you pay for, and if you want top-quality ingredients and the best dog treats that will foster your dog’s health, you’re going to have to pay for them.
+You’re going to get what you pay for, and if you want top-quality ingredients in your dog's treats that will foster their health, you’re going to have to pay for them.
 If you cut the treats into smaller pieces and don’t feed your dog multiple treats at a time, you’ll be able to stretch a bag for months and you’re investment in your dog’s health will surely pay off.